-Press and release the UP or DOWN button until "Vehicle Speed" displays highlighted in the EVIC and press the
+Push and release the UP or DOWN button until "Vehicle Speed" displays highlighted in the EVIC and push the

 RIGHT arrow button.
-Press the RIGHT arrow button to display the current speed in mph or km/h.
-Pressing the RIGHT arrow button a second time will toggle the unit of measure between mph or km/h.
+Push and release the RIGHT arrow button to display the current speed in mph or km/h.
+Pushing the RIGHT arrow button a second time will toggle the unit of measure between mph or km/h.